Coset Shaping: Constructions and Bounds: Coset shaping

-The matrix $\mat{G}_l$ is used for constructing two cosets of the rate $\nicefrac{2}{6}$ error-correcting code determined by $\mat G$.
-The corresponding sets of 64-QAM signal points are shown in Figs.~\ref{fig:SigSet}A and \ref{fig:SigSet}B. Their average energy is equal to 23 and 19, respectively.
-For each of the four messages, among the two possibilities, a minimum-energy representation from one of two signal sets is selected as shown in Fig.~\ref{fig:SigSet}C. This results in $E=9$.
-The four minimum-energy signal points that choose sphere shaper \cite{gultekin2020probabilistic} are shown in Fig.~\ref{fig:SigSet}D. This shaper provides $E=9$ too.
-Notice that the average energy of 8-PAM signals without shaping is 21.
+and the shaping-oriented form of the generator matrix is The matrix $\mat{G}_l$ is used for constructing two cosets of the rate $\nicefrac{2}{6}$ error-correcting code determined by $\mat G$.
+The corresponding two sets of the 64-QAM signal points are shown in Figs. \ref{fig:SigSet}A and \ref{fig:SigSet}B. Their average energy is equal to 23 and 19, respectively.
+For each of the four messages, among the two possibilities, a minimum-energy representation from one of two signal sets is selected as shown in Fig.~\ref{fig:SigSet} C. This results in $E=9$.
+The four minimum-energy signal points that choose sphere shaper \cite{gultekin2020probabilistic} are shown in Fig.~\ref{fig:SigSet} D. This shaper provides $E=9$ too.
+Notice that the average energy of 8-PAM signals without shaping is equal to 21.